mjl-/mox/README.md

   accounts/domains, and modifying the configuration file.
 - Autodiscovery (with SRV records, Microsoft-style and Thunderbird-style) for easy account setup (though not many clients support it).
+- Webmail for reading/sending email from the browser.
 - Webserver with serving static files and forwarding requests (reverse proxy), so port 443 can also be used to serve websites.
 - Prometheus metrics and structured logging for operational insight.